 It lasts very long due to its high carbon-nitrogen ratio.
 It must be partially rotted before the application.
 It is acidic, thus should be avoided in acidic soils

-paddy and wheat straw and other crop residues like groundnut shells, stubble, etc. are used as mulch for conserving soil moisture.
+paddy and wheat straw and other crop residues like groundnut shells, stubble, etc., are used as mulch for conserving soil moisture.
 It is poor in nutrient supply, but after decomposition, it aids in improving soil fertility.
-It is spread in a thick layer of 5- 10 centimeter as a mulch
+It is spread in a thick layer of 5- 10 centimeters as a mulch

 The cheap and most available form of Mulch.
 Due to its lightweight, they may blow by wind or water.
 So these are difficult to use as mulch.
 Using 2-3 layers of newspaper as a mulch under any expensive mulch is considered an ideal way to use them.

 2. Inorganic mulches

-These mulches do not have any soil improving properties (adding fertilizers).
-Plastic mulch is mostly used as inorganic mulches.
+These mulches do not have any soil-improving properties (adding fertilizers).
+Plastic mulch is mostly used as inorganic mulch.

 a.
 Plastic mulches-Polyethylene is widely used as a mulch, as it can absorb long wave radiations and can increase the temperature around plants at night time.
 Crops grow through slits or holes in thin plastic sheeting.
 This method is used mostly for growing vegetables on a large scale.

-They show positive control on weeds, prevent dryness, reduction of nutrients loss by leaching, etc. They must be disposed of properly to reduce effects on the environment.
+They show positive control on weeds, prevent dryness, reduction of nutrient loss by leaching, etc. They must be disposed of properly to reduce their effects on the environment.
 The thickness of plastic depends on the crop duration.

 - Annuals ( short duration crops)- 20 to 25 Micron thickness